sansicoin/educoin_v2/README.md

  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Educoin client sofware, see http://www.edu-coin.org.
+For more information, as well as an immediately useable, binary version of the EducoinV client sofware, see http://www.edu-coin.org.

 License
 -------

-Educoin is released under the terms of the MIT license.
+EducoinV is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process